Tata Institute of Fundamental Research

 (iv) to prescribe the requirements of a qualifying examination for the Ph.D. degree,

-(v) to carry out the assignment of research programmes or thesis advisors to students in the given subject, or to suitably delegate the assignment procedures.
+(v) to carry out the assignment of research programmes or thesis supervisors to students in the given subject, or to suitably delegate the assignment procedures,

 (vi) to conduct all degree examinations, select examiners for the Ph.D. theses and the viva-voce examination, evaluate the reports and recommend granting of the degree,